SoftUni-Internal/interactive-content/EN/01-Components/04-Data-Binding-And-Templates.md

 # Reference And Null-Safe Operator

+Angular-Components-24-Reference-and-nullsafe-operator

 Use variables from one part of a template to another part of the template.

 A template variable can refer to the following:

-- a DOM element within a template.
+- A DOM element within a template
-- a directive.
+- A directive
-- an element.
+- An element
-- TemplateRef.
+- TemplateRef
-- a web component.
+- A web component

 In the template, use the hash symbol `#` to declare a template variable.